 The Indiana Next Generation Manufacturing Competitiveness Center, IN-MaC, is accepting inquiries for technology adoption partnership projects.
-Apply now.

 Eligible manufacturing companies: Indiana based companies or facilities

 Partnership objective: Adoption of technologies that will strengthen competitiveness and add or preserve jobs in Indiana

 - Digital engineering for product design, including finite element methods, materials characterization and computational fluid dynamics